 Cholesterol is not what you may think.
 It isn’t “bad” – rather it is the by-product of the body’s intelligence and needs to patch up tissues and vessels that are damaged by acids that come from the foods we eat, the air we breathe, the emotions we feel, and the chemicals we place on our body.

-Overall, the best diet to lower cholesterol is a diet that reduces inflammation and increases hydration.
+Overall, the best vegan diet to lower cholesterol is a diet that reduces inflammation and increases hydration.
 Whereas the cholesterol-promoting diet is acidic and hot (degenerates tissues), the cholesterol-lowering diet is alkaline and cool (heals and regenerates tissues).
 This diet is called the alkaline diet or mucus-free diet and consists mainly of hydrating, nutrient, and enzyme-rich foods food in organic fruits and vegetables.

-Inevitably, an acidic terrain leads to chronic inflammation that is the basis for the development of many diseases.
+Inevitably, an acidic terrain leads to chronic inflammation which is the basis for the development of many diseases.
 But, because of its intelligence and inherent self-preservation mechanism, the body does everything it can to compensate for its degeneration – from leaching electrolytes (alkaline chemistry) from tissues and bones to creating cholesterol as lipid protection against tissue decay and purging toxins through colds and flu.

 What is the Purpose of Cholesterol and How Does It Help Protect The Body?